 Ensuring that all detainees have prompt access to a lawyer is a key safeguard of their rights in prison, whether they are in pre-trial detention or convicted of an offence.
 In addition to assisting criminal suspects to prepare their defense, the right to access a lawyer can help protect detainees’ rights by:

-· Acting as a deterrence against torture and other ill-treatment; and
+- Acting as a deterrence against torture and other ill-treatment

 Prison authorities are responsible for providing adequate opportunities, time and facilities for detainees to be visited by, and confidentially communicate and consult with, a lawyer of their choice or one appointed to them by the state.